Equivariant Neural Networks for General Linear Symmetries on Lie Algebras: Experiments

 \subsection{Drone State Estimation with Geometric Uncertainty}

-We test our framework on a challenging drone state estimation task using a large-scale dataset of aggressive, highly dynamic flights.
-The objective is to recover a 3D trajectory from a sequence of noisy velocity measurements and their corresponding time-varying covariances, where each covariance matrix quantifies the uncertainty of its associated velocity measurement.
-This setup tests a model's ability to jointly process vector ($\mathbf{v}$) and matrix ($C$) data in a geometrically consistent and uncertainty-aware manner.
+We evaluate ReLN on a drone state-estimation task that reconstructs 3D trajectories from noisy velocity measurements $\mathbf{v}\in\mathbb{R}^3$ and time-varying uncertainty covariances $C\in\mathrm{SPD}(3)$ during highly dynamic flights.
+This setup requires a model to jointly process vector and matrix data in a geometrically consistent and uncertainty-aware manner.

-\paragraph{Experimental Setup.} We created a large-scale synthetic dataset of 200 aggressive drone trajectories, over 13 hours of challenging, high-speed flight (details in Appendix~\ref{app:drone_exp_details}).
-The network is trained to regress the 3D position from a sequence of velocity and covariance measurements within a time window.
-Our model is compared against non-equivariant ResNets and an $\mathrm{SO}(3)$-equivariant baseline using Vector Neurons (VN).
-Since VNs cannot directly process matrix inputs, we implement a method that handles covariance matrices via an eigendecomposition-based strategy (details in Appendix~\ref{app:impl}).
+\paragraph{Experimental Setup.} We use a large-scale synthetic dataset of 200 aggressive trajectories (over 13 hours of flight); details are in Appendix~\ref{app:drone_exp_details}.
+We evaluate ReLN against: non-equivariant 1D ResNets, VN~\citep{deng2021vector}, and two spherical-harmonics-based equivariant architectures that use steerable bases and tensor-product coupling to construct equivariant messages: TFN~\citep{thomas2018tensor} and SE(3)-Transformers~\citep{fuchs2020se}.

-In contrast, our ReLN architecture treats both velocity and covariance as unified geometric objects within a single algebraic space, $\mathfrak{gl}(3)$.
-Specifically, the velocity vector $\mathbf{v} \in \mathbb{R}^3$ is lifted to its matrix representation in $\mathfrak{so}(3) \subset \mathfrak{gl}(3)$.
-For the time-varying covariance $C$, we explore two representations that also reside in $\mathfrak{gl}(3)$: (1) the matrix $C$ directly, and (2) its matrix logarithm $\log C$, which respects the geometry of the $\mathrm{SPD}(3)$ manifold.
-This unified representation ensures a measurement and its uncertainty transform consistently under the adjoint action of $\mathrm{SO}(3)$.
-The final velocity estimate is then equivariantly extracted by projecting the network's matrix output onto its skew-symmetric component.
-We test three ReLN variants: (1) velocity only, (2) velocity + covariance, and (3) velocity + log-covariance.
-Full implementation details are provided in Appendix~\ref{app:drone_exp_details}.
+To isolate the effect of uncertainty fusion, we test three variants for each equivariant model: velocity-only, velocity + covariance, and velocity + log-covariance.
+For baselines such as VN that cannot natively process matrix inputs, we implement an eigendecomposition-based strategy to ingest covariance data (details in Appendix~\ref{app:impl}).
+To ingest covariance data in TFN, SE(3)-Transformer, we apply irreducible representation (irrep) decomposition.